-Washington doesn't have an income tax, but you may still owe their Department of Revenue money if you provide services or sell goods to Washington customers.
-The Washington tax is based on gross receipts and is the Business and Occupation (B&O) tax.
-Check out our brief guide to Washington's economic nexus rules on page 10.
+Washington doesn't have an income tax, but you may still owe the Department of Revenue money if you provide services or sell goods to Washington customers.
+Check out our brief guide to Washington's economic nexus rules on page 102.